Adaptive Fusion Self-supervised Learning for Recommendation: Exploring Graph Contrastive Learning for Recommendation

 \subsection{Effectiveness of Data Augmentation}

-Existing researches on CL underscore the critical role of data augmentations \cite{wu_SGL_SIGIR_2021,yu_SimGCL_SIGIR_2022,yang_VGCL_SIGIR_2023,zhang_BIGCF_SIGIR_2024}, which is attributed to CL that necessitates the creation of diverse contrastive views for effective implementation.
+Existing research on CL underscores the critical role of data augmentations \cite{wu_SGL_SIGIR_2021,yu_SimGCL_SIGIR_2022,yang_VGCL_SIGIR_2023,zhang_BIGCF_SIGIR_2024}, which is attributed to CL that necessitates the creation of diverse contrastive views.
 In recommendation, there are two main types in Fig. \ref{fig:data_augmentation}: (1) graph augmentation \cite{wu_SGL_SIGIR_2021} (2) feature augmentation \cite{yu_SimGCL_SIGIR_2022}.
+Graph augmentation typically involves generating two distinct subgraphs by randomly discarding edges/nodes from original graph: $\mathcal{G}'/\mathcal{G}'' = \mathrm{Dropout}(\mathcal{G(\underline{N},\underline{E})}, p),$ where $\mathcal{G}$ denotes the original graph, $\mathcal{N}$ and $\mathcal{E}$ denote the nodes and edges, respectively, $\mathcal{G}'/\mathcal{G}''$ denotes the augmentation subgraphs, $p$ denotes keeping rate.
+Then, we perform graph convolution (GCN) operations by $\mathcal{G}'$ and $\mathcal{G}''$ to obtain different views $\mathbf{e}'$ and $\mathbf{e}''$ for the same node $\mathbf{e}$.